citusdata/citus_docs/develop/migration_mt_ror.rst

 showcases a simplified sample SaaS application for ad analytics.

 .. image:: ../images/rails-ref-app.png
+    :alt: dashboard in example application showing a campaign

 As you can see in the screenshot, most data is associated to the currently logged in customer - even though this is complex analytical